-- Editing: Learning the editing software Final Cut Pro, Adobe Premier, or iMovie.
+- Editing: Learn the editing software Adobe Premier and iMovie.
 Using advanced editing techniques to improve the quality of your final product.

-- Audio in Post-production: Mixing, using sound effects, “looping” (ADR) and music.
+- Audio in Post-production: Using sound effects, re-recording dialogue (ADR), adding music.

-- Finishing and Polishing Your Work: What needs to be done in the final stages of editing and learning how to make a really good film even better.
+- Finishing and Polishing Your Work: Adding titles, special visual effects, and final audio mixing.
+Learning how to make a really good film even better.